How to: Use the Threads Window

 Freezing and Thawing Threads

-To freeze execution of a thread
+To freeze or thaw execution of a thread

 Displaying Thread Call Stacks and Switching Between Frames